 Bevan Kearsley, is living with a spinal cord injury as a result of being involved in a motorbike accident 30 years ago.

 Along with raising funds for the Rehab and Wellness centre I am also undertaking this ride to demonstrate the ability of people with disabilities and to raise awareness about inclusive tourism.

 My fundraising idea:

-Despite acquiring my spinal cord injury through a motorbike accident, I remain a dedicated and passionate bike rider – I now ride a three wheeled wheelchair scooter and Ithe Challenge I have given myself is to ride around Australia to raise funds for this centre .
+Despite acquiring my spinal cord injury through a motorbike accident, I remain a dedicated and passionate bike rider – I now ride a 150cc three wheeled wheelchair scooter and Ithe Challenge I have given myself is to ride around Australia to raise funds for this centre .

 ABOUT THE TRIP

 I will be riding my Scooter around Australia starting from Spinal Life Australia's headquarters, waved off by local dignitaries and media, heading south along the Queensland and NSW coastline to Sydney stopping in most major cities raising funds along the way with appearances on morning television.